mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 ## Prerequisites

-This guide assumes you have already set up your plugin development environment for webapp plugins to match [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template).
+This guide assumes you've already set up your plugin development environment for web app plugins to match [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template).
 If not, follow the README instructions of that repository first, or [see the Hello, World! guide](/extend/plugins/webapp/hello-world/).

 ## Basic Example